1,000+ Opportunities

 4 | Release 12

-Based on current listing details, eligibility includes: Small businesses.
+According to the current listing, eligibility includes: Small businesses.
 This is a Direct to Phase II (DP2) solicitation, meaning Phase I proposals are not accepted.
 Feasibility must be demonstrated through evidence of a completed feasibility study or basic prototype system, definition and characterization of properties desirable for both DoD and civilian use, and comparisons with alternative state-of-the-art methodologies.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program